Moderated Vs. Unmoderated Usability Testing: Which Is The Right Method?

 What is unmoderated usability testing?

-Unmoderated usability testing, as the name implies, does not involve a moderator.
+Unmoderated usability testing does not involve a moderator.
 In this method, users independently complete tasks using usability testing tools that record their decisions and actions.

-In this self-paced test process, participants are solely responsible for completing tasks and answering questions to the best of their ability, without the option to seek assistance.
-Typically, testers conduct the test in their own environment or space.
+In this self-paced remote testing participants are solely responsible for completing tasks and answering questions to the best of their ability, without the option to seek assistance.
+Typically, testers conduct the test in their own natural environment or space.

 Unmoderated, remote usability testing is frequently employed for high-fidelity prototypes that require minimal explanations.
 This approach is particularly suitable for the final stages of design, such as when you have a fully interactive app that is nearly ready for launch and only requires final tweaks.